-The programme requires Kent to turn around 9,200 families by March 2020.
-To achieve this target, the programme will have to identify substantially more than 9,200 families.
+The programme required Kent to turn around 9,200 families by March 2020.
+To achieve this target, the programme must identify substantially more than 9,200 families.
 All families known to Early Help Units and family support commissioned services are assessed against these 6 criteria.

-The Ministry of Housing, Communities & Local Government (MHCLG) has reviewed its funding model, and have introduced a new model called ‘Earned Autonomy’ which will provide upfront investment to enable faster service transformation and drive high quality support to families both during the lifetime of the programme and beyond.
-Kent has been through a rigorous selection process and is one of 11 local authorities that will move to this model from April 2018.
+The Ministry of Housing, Communities & Local Government (MHCLG) has reviewed its funding model, and have introduced a new model called ‘Earned Autonomy’ which provides upfront investment to enable faster service transformation and drive high quality support to families both during the lifetime of the programme and beyond.
+Kent went through a rigorous selection process and is now one of 14 local authorities to have been granted Earned Autonomy.

-Kent will use Earned Autonomy to secure increased integration of services to offer efficient and effective support to families, post-2020.
-We will use the funding to invest in 3 core strands of work:
+Kent has used its first two years of Earned Autonomy to secure increased integration of services to offer efficient and effective support to families, post-2020.
+We invested in 3 core strands of work:

-- Streamline referral pathways to ensure families receive the right help at the right time and develop IT systems to support this.
+- Streamlined referral pathways to ensure families receive the right help at the right time and developed IT systems to support this.

-- Make better use of community-based resources by building closer relationships with voluntary and community sector partners, increasing co-location opportunities with health visitors, and working closely with schools to develop integrated early help and social care services that enable children to be supported earlier through a joint delivery approach.
+- Made better use of community-based resources by building closer relationships with voluntary and community sector partners, increasing co-location opportunities with health visitors, and worked closely with schools to develop integrated early help and social care services that enable children to be supported earlier through a joint delivery approach.

-- Develop consistent and smoother processes for integrated working between early help and social care, including step-up and step-down, and for supporting adolescent risk, to improve families’ experiences of using support services.
+- Developed consistent and smoother processes for integrated working between early help and social care, including step-up and step-down, and for supporting adolescent risk, to improve families’ experiences of using support services.